Crime Scene Technician Certificate

 Crime Scene Technician Professional Certification

-There is no mandatory national professional certification for crime scene investigators and crime analysts, although some professional organizations, such as the American College of Forensic Examiners Institute, do offer voluntary certification programs.
+There is no mandatory national professional certification for crime scene investigators and crime analysts, although some professional organizations do offer voluntary certification programs.
 Check job descriptions for any necessary requirements.

 Crime Scene Investigator Salary and Career Outlook